tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LP_Ins_Welcome.md

 * Emphasize that **Plotly Express** offers advanced statistical and financial charts that technologies are lacking in technologies like **hvPlot**.

-* Indicate that by the end of this class, students will have learned how to create visualizations using **Plotly Express** and that they will have gained knowledge and skills that data scientists are currently using today in the industry.
+* Indicate that by the end of this class, students will have learned how to create visualizations using **Plotly Express** and have gained knowledge and skills that data scientists and analysts are using in the industry today.

 If time remains, provide students with some sample visualizations of the types of plots being made with **Plotly Express**.
 Use this [site](https://plot.ly/python/plotly-express/#visualize-distributions) for examples.